SQL to Graph Example

 FROM [countries$]

-WHERE [Neighbors] IS NOT NULL
+WHERE [Neighbors] IS NOT NULLCreate the Continent-to-Country Edges

 The fourth SQL statement on row 16 is used to group countries by continent.
 It creates edge relationships by placing the Continent name as the Item ID, and the ISO country code in the Related Item column.
 The Style Name is specified as ContinentToCountry which has been defined as an invisible edge.